clhenrick/portfolio/_drafts/mpg-ranch-habitat-restoration-map.md

 ![habitat map displaying a report slide deck](#)

-In order to integrate the slide show for these two separate web applications I created a React component which consumes JSON data for a report and then renders a slide show for that data.
-Using [NPM](#) and Github the slides component can be installed in both applications, as well as developed locally separate from either application.
+In order to integrate the slide show for the two separate web applications I created a React component which consumes JSON data for a report and then renders a slide show from that data.
+Using [NPM](#) and Github, the slides component can be installed as a private module in both applications, as well as developed locally separate from either application for debugging and adding features.

+Overall, this was a technically challenging but fun project to work on at Stamen Design.
+Working closely with Nicolette Hayes, a UI/UX designer at Stamen, made it possible to rapidly prototype various parts of the application and iterate on the build.
+The client, the habitat restoration team at MPG Ranch, ended up being very pleased with both the Habitat Restoration Map and Slide Builder app.
+The app is still under development and will likely continue to serve the restoration team and share their work with the general public and ranch owner.
+I could also see this app becoming a prototype for a platform for helps rural land owners and environmental restoration organizations coordinate and share their work.